 You might be able to buy a new car at the invoice price, but that may be unlikely if you want an in-demand model.
 If the car isn’t popular and it’s in stock, you may be able to get a good deal.
 Dealers generally want to keep their current inventory moving — partly because they can keep more of their holdback if they sell the car sooner.

 Buying a new car may be one of the biggest purchases you may make in your lifetime.
-Before signing on the dotted line at the dealership, make sure you fully understand how the dealer is pricing the car and that you’re happy with the final price negotiated.
+Before signing on the dotted line at the dealership, make sure you fully understand how the dealer is pricing the car and that you’re happy with the final, out-the-door price negotiated.

 If the dealer is holding firm at a price that’s beyond your budget, remember that you can always shop around to help find a better deal elsewhere.